hashsequence/Linux-Job-Worker/README.md

 ####  DataStore

-* we can use Map in Go to implement a set of structs to store process info and use sync.mutex to handle concurrent transactions, the key to the map will be \<uuid\>-\<startTimeStamp\>
+* we can use Map in Go to implement a set of structs to store process info and use sync.mutex to handle concurrent transactions, the key to the map will be \<uuid\>
      ```go

        type ProcessInfo struct {
 		    pid int
 		    startTimeStamp string
 		    endTimeStamp string
 		    processName string
-		    uuid string
 		    logPath string
 		    stdoutPath string
 		    stderrPath string